 fYrefly-Saskatchewan would not be possible without the tremendous support

 of many individual and corporate sponsors and volunteers who donate

 their time, talent, and financial support to help make the camp a much

-needed reality for sexual minority and gender variant youth throughout
+needed reality for sexual and gender minority youth throughout

 Saskatchewan and Canada.